What is EHAC?

 EHAC stands for the National Environmental Health, Science and Protection Accreditation Council.
-EHAC is the only non-profit organization in the United States that accredits stand-alone Environmental Health Academic Programs.
 EHAC accredits programs providing applied, STEM based professional degree programs.
-EHAC accreditation is well respected nation and worldwide for three major reasons:
+EHAC is the only accreditation body that requires extensive Environmental Health science and hands-on training or internships of all students enrolled in EHAC accredited programs.
+EHAC accreditation is well respected nationally and worldwide for three major reasons:

 - Scientific, STEM based rigor of accreditation requirements

 - Practice-based internship requirement for all graduates

 EHAC requires a firm educational foundation in the natural sciences of biology, microbiology, chemistry, and physics.
 This combined with a requirement for the completion of a practical, hands-on internship results in graduates that are well prepared to immediately enter the environmental health workforce or continue their academic journeys.

 Why Accredit?
 Because EHAC accreditation is of significant value to your students and graduates, making your Environmental Health Program highly attractive to prospective students and future graduates.